TinoCarrera/TinoCarrera/README.md

 #### Hi, I'm Florentino Carrera!

-I'am a 24 years old Software Developer with an Associate of Electronics Technology degree, enterprising, efficient, proactive and responsible.
+I'm a 25 years old Software Developer with an Associate of Electronics Technology degree, enterprising, efficient, proactive and responsible.
 I love new technologies.
-I'am in permanent training, in search of acquiring quality experiences that improve my professional performance.
+I'm in permanent training, in search of acquiring quality experiences that improve my professional performance.